pulp-platform/snitch/hw/system/occamy/README.md

     make perf-csv

+Among these performance metrics are start and end times of particular regions marked in the traces (via mcycle CSR reads).
+It can sometimes be useful to visualize these regions in a timeline.
+You can use the `util/trace/eventvis.py` tool to generate a JSON file starting from a CSV file (similar to the output of the previous command) which can be visualized in a Chrome browser at `chrome://tracing`.
+A detailed description of the expected CSV file format can be found in the tool's source code.

 A source-code annotated trace can be generated using the `annotate` target.
 The Snitch binary with the debugging symbols should be passed to the target: